Disease overview

 Missed murmurs:

-One study found that every second murmur is missed by recent graduate veterinarians (<1 year).13 Another study found that first-option veterinarians did not record 96 out of 97 soft murmurs in apparently healthy puppies that were recorded by a cardiologist.14 Higher murmur detection rates were seen with more experienced clinicians in a study of cardiologists, referral veterinarians, veterinary students and recent graduates.
+One study found that every second murmur is missed by recent graduate veterinarians (<1 year).13 Another study found that general practice veterinarians found only 1 out of 97 soft heart murmurs in puppies that were detected by a specialist cardiologist.14 Higher murmur detection rates were seen with more experienced clinicians in a study of cardiologists, referral veterinarians, veterinary students and recent graduates.
 The recent graduates missed 25–75% of systolic murmurs.15

 References: 1.
 Atkins C, Bonagura J, Ettinger S, et al. Guidelines for the diagnosis and treatment of canine chronic valvular heart disease.
 J Vet Intern Med.
 2009;23:1142–1150.
 2. Guglielmini C. Cardiovascular diseases in the aging dog: diagnostic and therapeutic problems.
 Vet Res Commun.
 2003;27 Suppl 1:555–560.
 3. Rush JE.
 Chronic valvular heart disease in dogs.
 Proceedings from the 26th Annual Waltham Diets/OSU Symposium for the Treatment of Small Animal Cardiology; October 19–20, 2002.
 4. Keene BW, Atkins CE, Bonagura JD, et al. ACVIM consensus guidelines for the diagnosis and treatment of myxomatous mitral valve disease in dogs.
 J Vet Intern Med.
 2019;33:1127–1140.
 5. Borgarelli M and Buchanan JW.
 Historical review, epidemiology and natural history of degenerative mitral valve disease.
 J Vet Cardiol 2012;14(1):93–101.
 6. O’Grady MR, Minors SL, O’Sullivan ML, Horne R. Effect of pimobendan on case fatality rate in Doberman pinschers with congestive heart failure caused by dilated cardiomyopathy.
 J Vet Intern Med.
 2008;22:897–904.
 7. Ware WA.
 Cardiovascular Disease in Small Animal Medicine.
 Ames, IA: Blackwell Publishing Professional; 2007.
 8. Lucina SB, Sarraff AP, Wolf M, et al. Congenital heart disease in dogs: A retrospective study of 95 cases.
 Topics Compan Anim Med 2021;43.
 9. The Listen Study.
 2026.
 Publication in submission.
 10. Ljungvall I, Rishniw M, Porciello F, et al. Murmur intensity in small-breed dogs with myxomatous mitral valve disease reflects disease severity.
 J Small Anim Pract.
 2014;55:545-50.
-11. Ljungvall I, Ahlstrom C, Höglund K, et al. Use of signal analysis of heart sounds and murmurs to assess severity of mitral valve regurgitation attributable to myxomatous mitral valve disease in dogs.
-Am J Vet Res.
-2009;70:604-613.
-12. Rancier MA et al. Abstract 13244: Real world evaluation of an artificial intelligence enabled digital stethoscope for detecting undiagnosed valvular heart disease in primary care.
-Meeting Abstract: American Heart Association 2023 Scientific Sessions and the American Heart Association 2023 Resuscitation Science Symposium.
-Circulation.
-2023;148 (Suppl 1).
+11. Christer Ahlström (2006).
+Processing of the Phonocardiographic Signal − Methods for the Intelligent Stethoscope.
+Doctoral dissertation.
+Department of Biomedical Engineering, Linköpings universitet, Sweden.
+12. Rancier M et al. Artificial-intelligence-enabled digital stethoscope improves point-of-care screening for moderate-to-severe valvular heart disease.
+European Heart Journal - Digital Health.
+2026;7(2):ztag003.
 13. Pedersen HD, Haggstrom J, Falk T, et al. Auscultation in mild mitral regurgitation in dogs: observer variation, effects of physical maneuvers, and agreement with color Doppler echocardiography and phonocardiography.
 J Vet Intern Med 1999;13:56-64.
 14. van Staveren MDB, Szatmari V. Detecting and recording cardiac murmurs in clinically healthy puppies in first opinion veterinary practice at the first health check.
 Acta Vet Scand 2020;62:37.
 15. Mullowney D, Fuentes VL, Barfield D. Cardiac auscultation skills in final year veterinary students and recent veterinary graduates, referral hospital veterinary surgeons and veterinary cardiologists or cardiology residents.
 Vet Rec 2021;189:e305.